 This revolving reserve fund was established by the Board of Directors to provide short-term cash flow for toilet sales in Ghana.
-In 2019, the fund is scheduled to cycle into covering expenses for the RUSHING sanitation marketing project, at which point it will be dissolved.
-(Note 11).
+In 2019, the fund was dissolved as scheduled to cycle into covering expenses for the RUSHING sanitation marketing project.
+(Note 9).